xcp-ng/xcp-ng-org/docs/storage.md

 There are two types of storage:

-* Thin Provisioned: you only use the space your VM has filled with data
+* Thin Provisioned: you only use the space your VM has filled with data.
 * Thick Provisioned: you use the space of your VMs disk(s) size.

 In addition to this, storage can be either local or shared between hosts of a pool.